mikaelvesavuori/triplecheck-repository-cloudflarekv/README.md

 ## Instructions

 In your `triplecheck-broker` implementation, do a regular import for `triplecheck-repository-cloudflarekv` and pass the repository to the broker.
-In a Cloudflare Workers context, and implementation could look like:
+In a Cloudflare Workers context, an implementation could look like:

 ```TypeScript
 import { CloudflareKvRepository } from 'triplecheck-repository-cloudflarekv';